faeerzk/custom-swiper-carousel/README.md

-# custom-swiper-carousel
-A very simple WordPress plugin for creating customizable image carousels with lightbox

 # Custom Swiper Carousel

-A WordPress plugin that creates beautiful, customizable image carousels using the Swiper.js library.
+A very simple WordPress plugin for creating customizable image carousels with lightbox using the Swiper.js library.

 ## Features